Options

 Basics

-Each option group can be modified by creating a new option within it, for example, by adding a daily option within the date period.
+Options are grouped in option groups, and each option group can be modified by creating a new option within it, for example, by adding a daily option within the date period.
 Or adapting an existing one, for example, adding mandatory information within a contact group by switching an attribute on or off.

 Looking closer at the Options section table, you can see the Attributes column.
 If it contains a "yes", it means that attributes were defined with values for that particular option.
 Clicking “yes” then displays which attributes are enabled for this option.